PangomNet/PanPlay/README.md

 - Deutsch / German - OK
 - Englisch / English - OK
 - Italian / Italiano - Meh, but works.
 Help if you can 🤤
-If you have interest in Tranbslating to your Language feel free make an Issue mention this.
+- Danish / Dansk - by delimedia, currently experimental, will be fully available in next Release (Acanthus) If you have interest in Tranbslating to your Language feel free make an Issue mention this.